saifs27/kite-chess/README.md

 # Smyslov Chess Engine

 ## About
-A UCI chess engine which analyzes and attempts to output the best moves.
+A UCI chess engine which analyzes and outputs the best moves.
 (Still a work in progress)

 ## Build Instructions